antmyers/mario_kart_randomizer/README.md

 ```
 ./kart
 ```
-Run the bash script with no arguments to see a sample ran of the randomizer!
+Run the bash script with no arguments to see a sample run of the randomizer!
 ```
 ./kart --help
 ```
 The above command will give you lots of information on the different flags you can define.
-I will also outline them below.\
+I will also outline them below.

 ## Flags